2DegreesWest/3DModel/docs/index.md

 50](https://osdatahub.os.uk/downloads/Terrain50) (50m grid resolution)
 is also available to download for free from OS Data Hub.

-Data
+Tutorial
 ----

 Firstly, we are going to obtain data from the relevant Ordnance Survey and Environment Agency platforms.
-Head over to [osdatahub.os.uk](https://osdatahub.os.uk/), sign up and create a project (using the API Dashboard and API options) that includes the OS Maps API.
+Head over to [osdatahub.os.uk](https://osdatahub.os.uk/), sign up and create a project (using the API Dashboard and API options) that includes the `OS Maps API`.
 Once created this project will contain your API Key and Endpoint that will be used later.
-Whilst still on OS Data Hub, download a copy of [OS Open ZoomStack](https://osdatahub.os.uk/downloads/OpenZoomstack) as a GeoPackage from the Download page - we will include the Local Buildings layer as part of the 3D model.
+Whilst still on OS Data Hub, download a copy of [OS Open ZoomStack](https://osdatahub.os.uk/downloads/OpenZoomstack) as a GeoPackage from the `Download` page - we will include the Local Buildings layer as part of the 3D model.

 The Environment Agency (EA) have several useful datasets available on